SC dismisses plea against Justice Chandrachud, terms it 'misconceived' | Law-Order

 - India

-The Supreme Court on Wednesday dismissed a plea seeking to restrain its seniormost judge, Justice D Y Chandrachud, from taking oath as the Chief Justice of India on November 9 by terming the entire petition ''misconceived''.
+The Supreme Court on Wednesday dismissed a plea seeking to restrain its senior-most judge, Justice D Y Chandrachud, from taking oath as the Chief Justice of India on November 9 by terming it ''completely misconceived''.

-''Having heard the counsel, we see no reason to hear....
-We find the entire petition to be misconceived,'' a bench of the apex court said.
+''Having heard the learned counsel for the petitioner, we see no reason to entertain the petition.
+In our considered view, the entire petition is completely misconceived and the petition is therefore dismissed,'' a three-judge bench comprising Chief Justice Uday Umesh Lalit and justices S Ravindra Bhat and Bela M Trivedi said in the order.

 ''Get the paper books for my brother and sister (justices S Ravindra Bhat and Bela M Trivedi).
 We will list the matter at 12.45 pm today itself,'' the CJI said.

+Earlier also, Bar bodies like the Bar Council of India and the Supreme Court Bar Association (SCBA) had strongly condemned the ''vilification'' of senior-most judge Chandrachud and termed the allegation of misuse of office against him as an attempt to ''malign'' his image while he was being considered for elevation as the CJI.

+The bar bodies had deprecated the complaint of one 'Supreme Court and High Court Litigant Association' with the President of India and others against the judge.

-Justice Chandrachud, the CJI-designate, is set to take oath as the 50th Chief Justice of India on November 9.
+Justice Chandrachud will now take over as the 50th Chief Justice of India on November 9, a day after CJI Lalit demits office.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)